jfremond/jfremond/README.md

 </details>

 ## 🔗 Links 🔗
-- All sources are cited below
+- All sources are listed below
   - School stats are from [here](https://github.com/JaeSeoKim/badge42)
   - Icons are from [here](https://devicon.dev/)
   - Streak stats are from [here](https://streak-stats.demolab.com/demo/)